**Updated October 2020.

 * Clary Sage (until labour)

+I craved rest during the first trimester of both pregnancies.
 For me baths are the ultimate self care ritual.
 It’s a way of connecting to my body, easing tension, aches and pains and using the time to meditate and relax.
-I use sea salts, candles, essential oils, crystals, dried fruits and flowers – it’s my sacred self care practice.
+I used sea salts, candles, crystals, dried fruits and flowers – it is my sacred self care practice.
+I often added a cup of Himalayan Sea Salts to the bath which was a lovely addition.

 Baby Bump blend – 1% Dilution

-I began using this blend from around 12 weeks gestation.
+I began using this blend from around 13 weeks gestation (after I had the all clear at the 12 week ultrasound).
 I applied the blend to my abdomen morning and evening in clockwise circular motions.
 Massaging the abdomen clockwise aids digestion.

 50ml Sweet Almond Oil